WOO Network (WOO) Price Reaches $0.44 on Top Exchanges

-WOO Network (WOO) traded down 3.5% against the US dollar during the 1 day period ending at 16:00 PM E.T. on December 26th.
-During the last seven days, WOO Network has traded down 6.5% against the US dollar.
-One WOO Network token can now be purchased for about $0.44 or 0.00001034 BTC on exchanges.
-WOO Network has a market cap of $787.63 million and $51.05 million worth of WOO Network was traded on exchanges in the last day.
+WOO Network (WOO) traded up 12.5% against the US dollar during the twenty-four hour period ending at 22:00 PM E.T. on January 1st.
+One WOO Network token can now be bought for about $0.44 or 0.00000978 BTC on major cryptocurrency exchanges.
+Over the last week, WOO Network has traded down 5.7% against the US dollar.
+WOO Network has a total market cap of $800.25 million and $34.35 million worth of WOO Network was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.